Tashunya/wallet_api_test/readme.md

 ###### **Request parameters**
 - date (str in format "YYYY-MM-DDThh:mm:ss")
 - type (int, 0 for costs, 1 for income)
-- amount (positive decimal number, min value = 0.01)
+- amount (positive integer or decimal with 2 decimal places, min value = 0.01)
 - wallet (int)
 - comment (str, optional, may be blank)